Tokyo subway sarin attack: Ogikubo-bound

 Two men, Ken'ichi Hirose and Koichi Kitamura, were assigned to release two sarin packets on the westbound Marunouchi Line destined for Ogikubo Station.
 The pair left Aum headquarters in Shibuya at 6:00 am and drove to Yotsuya Station.
 There Hirose boarded a westbound Marunouchi Line train, then changed to a northbound JR East Saikyō Line train at Shinjuku Station and got off at Ikebukuro Station.
 He then bought a sports tabloid to wrap the sarin packets in and boarded the second car of Marunouchi Line train A777 (02 series set 16).

 As Hirose was about to release the sarin, he heard loud noises on the usually quiet train, and believed the newspaper-wrapped packets had caught the attention of a schoolgirl.
 To avoid further suspicion, he got off the train at either Myogadani or Korakuen Station and moved to the third car instead of the second.

 As the train approached Ochanomizu Station, Hirose dropped the newspapers to the floor, repeated an Aum mantra and punctured both sarin packets with so much force that he bent the tip of his sharpened umbrella.
 Both packets were successfully broken, and all 900 ml of sarin was released onto the floor of the train.
 Hirose then departed the train at Ochanomizu and left via Kitamura's car waiting outside the station.
 Hirose's clumsy release of the sarin resulted in him accidentally poisoning himself, but he was able to administer an antidote stored in Kitamura's car.

 At Nakano-sakaue Station, 19 stops later, two severely injured passengers were carried out of the train car (one of these two passengers was the only fatality from this attack).
 Station attendant Sumio Nishimura removed the sarin packets.
 The train continued with sarin still on the floor of the third car.
 Five stops later, at 08:38, the train reached Ogikubo Station, the end of the Marunouchi Line, where new passengers boarded the train.
 The train continued eastbound until it was finally taken out of service at Shin-Kōenji Station two stops later.
-The attack resulted in the abovementioned passenger's death, with a further 358 being seriously injured.
+The attack resulted in the abovementioned passenger's death, with further 358 passengers being seriously injured.